stolostron/rhacm-docs/install/install_connected.md

 * Red Hat OpenShift Container Platform version 4.3 must be deployed in your environment.
 See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html).

-* A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used for creating storage for Red Hat Advanced Cluster Management for Kubernetes.
+* A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.

 * Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands and `kubectl` version 1.6, or later, commands.